bios2/Education/index_plain.md

 ---
-title: DataONE lessons
+title: BIOS2 lessons
 layout: index
 ---

-# DataONE Data Management Education Modules
+# BIOS2 Data Management Education Modules

 {% comment %}
 The following part extracts all the tags from the lessons